 - Number of users – Hand dryers with a large number of users should have a high build quality and IP rating as this will ensure they will last longer.
 In other words, if your hand dryer will be in use 24/7 it is recommended to purchase a high-quality model which lowers the chance of possible defects.

 - Size – Especially in smaller spaces the dimensions of a hand dryer are important to consider.
 Although these devices usually do not take up a significant amount of space, some models are larger than others.
-For small spaces we recommend a recessed hand dryer.
-A recessed hand dryer is partly build into the wall, which takes up less space than a standard hand blower.
+For small spaces, we recommend a recessed hand dryer.
+A recessed hand dryer is partly built into the wall, which takes up less space than a standard hand blower.

 - Noise – Although noise is not a common concern with hand dryers, in some environments a quiet hand dryer may be appropriate.
 However, one should note that quiet dryers tend to have less power and therefore take longer to effectively dry your hands.
 The average noise level for a hand dryer is approximately 75 dB, which is comparable with a vacuum cleaner.